thelichedev/blog/posts/defect_evaluation.md

 - **delivery failures**: the user value was never delivered.
   Our users' expectations were never met by the product.

-  This could be caused by defects in our implementation (what we call traditionnally "bugs") or by a missing part in the feature (we "forgot" to implement a part of what was expected).
+  This could be caused by defects in our implementation (what we call traditionnally "bugs") or by a missing part in the feature (we "forgot" to implement part of what was expected).

 - **regression failures**: the user value was delivered, but was lost later on.
   Our users' expectations were met at some time, but now they're not satisfied anymore.

   This could be caused by errors in our implementation of a new feature (leading to the loss of an older feature), or any change in the operation context that prevents our old feature to work (eg. external services behaviour changes, tools retrocompatibility failures, load increases rendering the product unusable, etc).